tomtom-international/vault-anyconfig/README.md

 ## Files and Formatting

-There are three configuration files, which can be stored in one, two or three files total as long as they are correctly written.
+There are three configuration files (which can also be provided as strings), which can be stored in one, two or three files total as long as they are correctly written.

 Examples in this section will be in JSON, but any file format supported by anyconfig can be used.

-### Vault Configuration File
+### Vault Configuration

 This configures the connection to the Vault, and must contain at least one member (usually the url parameter).
 If this section is not provided or is left empty, then the Vault instance will **not** be configured, and instead only the anyconfig functionality will be used.